jtq/gimme-dependency-graph/README.md

 gimme-dependency-graph
 ======================

-Scan a codebase that uses our internal Gimme framework and automatically generate reports and graphs of module dependencies
+Scan a codebase that uses our internal Gimme framework and automatically generate reports and graphs of module dependencies.